lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

     LIMIT <number>

 ---

-Q12: Write a SQL query to return a table of genes, their annotation, and any experiment in which they were either the highest or lowest expressed (of any significance level).
-Include a new column saying if they were the highest or lowest
+Q12: Return a table of experiments, genes names and their annotation shown as one value (use SQL `CONCAT`), and their levels. listed by experiment and level in descending order.
+Create a new fourth column which prints "positive" or "negative", based on level value.
+Use a SQL conditional statement to test level value, i.e. `CASE`...

     - SQL Query Pattern:

-    SELECT <columns...>
+    SELECT <columns...>, CONCAT(col1, "-", col2) as NewCol, ...
+       CASE
+          WHEN <c1> 0.0 THEN '<value1'>
+          WHEN <c1> 0.0 THEN '<value2'>
+        END AS <newColumn>
     FROM <t1> AS genes,<t2> AS expression,<t3> AS experiments
     WHERE genes.<id> = expression.<id>
     AND experiments.<id> = expression.<id>
-    AND <column>0.0
     ORDER BY <column>

 ---